zdevilinside/TheExpatTech/content/posts/Tech-Tips/flipper-zero-reset/index.md

 image: "image1.jpg"      # filename of bundled image (placed next to index.md)
 ---

+A friend of mine had his Flipper Zero freeze up on them.
+They asked me how to get it to reset.
+When that didn't work, they decided to do a "hard reset" of their Flipper but they had difficulty finding the directions on how to do it.
+I decided to create this page to help those that are having to look online to find the answer.

 Do you have a Flipper Zero that you forgot the pin to?
 It is actually quite easy to reset.

  | |